noborilab/bfqutils/README.md

 bfqmerge is a simple program, which performs the following operations:

+1. Detect and trim low quality bases from the 3' end of the reads (`-t`, `-w`).
+This helps reduce the possibility of false positive alignments between incorrect read segments, especially when expecting short inserts.

-1. Detect and trim polyG tails (`-g`).
+2. Detect and trim polyG tails (`-g`).
 Failure to remove these can lead to bfqmerge thinking that sufficiently long stretches of Gs found in both reads of a pair are the overlapping parts of the reads.

-2. Detect and trim low quality bases from the 3' end of the reads (`-t`, `-w`).
-Again, this helps reduce the possibility of false positive alignments between incorrect read segments, especially when expecting short inserts.
+Due to the way some machines work, sequencing past the end of a read can lead to long stretches of Gs with high quality scores (which won't be trimmed in step 1).

 3. Find the best overlap, depending on user settings (`-o`, `-d`, `-p`).